dotnet/arcade/Documentation/Darc.md

 There are generally two channels for day to day use:
 - '.NET Core 3 Dev' - Day to day builds of .NET Core 3 repositories are placed on this channel.
-- '.NET Tools - Latest' - LKG Arcade builds are placed on this channel.
+- '.NET Tools - Latest' - Arcade releases are placed on this channel.

 So, if you're not adding a dependency on the https://github.com/dotnet/arcade repo, the source channel should be '.NET Core 3 Dev'.
 If you have other specific